PacificBiosciences/pbampliconclustering/README.md

 Primer sequences can be supplied to filter artifacts.
 Reads will only be included in clustering analysis if both primers occur in the read.

+Potential sequencing artifacts with missing adapters are automatically removed.
+To turn off this filter, use the `-A` flag.

 ## Clustering
 Clustering is based on kmer count vectors for each read in the input dataset, following region selection and filtering.